Federated Learning Meets Multi-objective Optimization: Experiments

-\paragraph{Recovering \FA.} As mentioned in \S\ref{sec:tech}, we can control the balance between the user average performance and fairness by tuning the $\epsilon$-constraint in \cref{eq:interpolation}.
+As mentioned in \S\ref{sec:tech}, we can control the balance between the user average performance and fairness by tuning the $\epsilon$-constraint in \cref{eq:interpolation}.
 Setting $\epsilon=0$ recovers \FA while setting $\epsilon=1$ recovers \fedMGDA.
 To verify this empirically, we run \eqref{eq:interpolation} with different $\epsilon$, and report results on CIFAR-10 in \Cref{fig:interpolation_FA} for both iid and non-iid distributions of data (for results on F-MNIST, see \Cref{sec:fminist}).
 These results confirm that changing $\epsilon$ from $0$ to $1$ yields an interpolation between \FA and \fedMGDA, as expected.
-Since \FA essentially optimizes the (uniformly) averaged training loss, it naturally performs the best under this metric.
-Nevertheless, it is interesting to note that some intermediate $\epsilon$ values actually lead to better user accuracy than \FA in the \emph{non-iid} setting (as shown in \Cref{fig:interpolation_FA} (a)).
+Since \FA essentially optimizes the (uniformly) averaged training loss, it naturally performs the best under this metric (\Cref{fig:interpolation_FA} (c) and (d)).
+Nevertheless, it is interesting to note that some intermediate $\epsilon$ values actually lead to better user accuracy than \FA in the \emph{non-iid} setting (\Cref{fig:interpolation_FA} (a)).